t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ## Follow-up and updates
-[I have contacted `debian-user`](https://lists.debian.org/debian-user/2023/05/msg00853.html) about the issues and, following the advice, the maintainer of the `nbd-client`.
+[I have contacted `debian-user`](https://lists.debian.org/debian-user/2023/05/msg00853.html) about the issues and, following the advice, also the maintainer of the `nbd-client`.

-New things I learned:
+Some useful info from the feedback and new findings:

 ### Debian installer
 - has a dedicated NBD parameter `modules=partman-nbd`, which, according to